 “That’s not how this works.”
 Hank unloaded on her, emptying his clip in a matter of seconds.
 He ejected the mag and canted his rifle up, reaching down and grabbing a fresh clip out of his harness.
 He jacked it in, slapped the side of his gun—the bolt slammed home with a crisp-sounding chank—before she blurred toward him, gouging his eyes with her index and middle fingers.
 Her right fingers went in his right eye socket, her left fingers in the other one.
 Both her palms were turned outward.

 She pulled her hands out to either side, extending her arms in a wide, sweeping slash.
 Hank’s skull blew apart.
 Chunks of brain trailed her fingers, marking the air with red-speckled gore.

-He slumped to his knees, then thudded on his side.
-The wounds in his temples—curd-filled craters filled with messy red slop—made it look as if someone had mutilated him with a razor-edged ice cream scoop.
+He slumped to his knees, then on to his side.
+The wounds in his temples—curd-filled craters filled with reddish slop—made it appear as if his face had been mutilated him with a razor-edged ice cream scoop.

-Mmmm…Dee popped her fingers into her mouth, licking them clean of blood and viscera.
+Mmmm…Dee popped her fingers in her mouth, licking them clean of blood and viscera.
 Yummy.
 She extended her senses and felt a bit of relief—the aetheric tides were still and quiet.
-So far, she hadn’t been noticed by any other entities.
+So far, so good—she hadn’t been noticed by other entities.

-She started walking toward the operators.
-One of them spotted her; he raised his fist and the rest halted, spreading into a line whose width was to her front.
+She started walking toward them.
+One of them saw her; he raised his fist and the rest halted, spreading into a line whose width was to her front.
 They raised their weapons, painting her body with invisible lasers.
-Her auric sight rendered them into a glowing network of dancing lines.
+Her auric sight displayed them as a glowing network of dancing lines.

 “Girl,” one of them called.
 “Teenager.
 Unarmed.”